Aksheet10/Super-Spam-Walkthrough/README.md

 	---

-	Now we remember we had VNCviwer running as we found in our nmap scan.
+	Now we remember we had VNCviewer running as we found in our nmap scan.

 	Lets try to gain root using that